William Alabaster: Biography

 Alabaster's answer satisfied Fr.
-Gerard's concerns, and the latter arranged to smuggle the former Anglican clergyman to the Spanish Netherlands and gave him 300 florins towards his future expenses.
+Gerard's concerns, and the latter arranged to smuggle the former Anglican clergyman, very likely through the Antwerp-based network led by Richard Verstegan, to the Spanish Netherlands and gave Alabaster 300 florins towards his future expenses.

-In a subsequent interrogation on July 22, 1600, Alabaster admitted to receiving another £30 in Brussels and to having travelled to meet Fr.
+In a subsequent interrogation on 22 July 1600, Alabaster admitted to receiving another £30 in Brussels and to having travelled to meet Fr.
 Robert Persons in Rome.

 In 1607 Alabaster published at Antwerp Apparatus in Revelationem Jesu Christi, in which he used his study of the Kabbalah to give a mystical interpretation to the Christian Bible.
 The book was placed on the Vatican's Index Librorum Prohibitorum early in 1610.
 He went to Rome and was imprisoned for a time by the Roman Inquisition, but succeeded in returning to England and again conformed to the Established Church of the Realm.

 After returning to England, Alabaster became a doctor of divinity at Cambridge University and chaplain to King James I. After his marriage in 1618 his life now became more settled and he devoted his later years to theological studies.
 He had an appreciable library, and books with his inscription can be found in numerous libraries today.